haicheviet/personal-space/site/content/posts/ecs-cost-optimization-with-fargate/index.en.md

 ### Client Security Group network

 Some data stores are integrated into the VPC, others are only accessible via the AWS API.
 For VPC integration, you have to create a Client Security Group stack.
-The stack is used as a parent stack for security group ElastiCache, Elasticsearch, and RDS.
-To expand communicate with the data store from a EC2 instance, you have to attach the Client Security Group to the EC2 instance.
+The stack is used as a parent stack for security groups ElastiCache, Elasticsearch, and RDS.
+To expand communication with the data store from an EC2 instance, you have to attach the Client Security Group to the EC2 instance.
 The Security Group does not have any rules, but it marks traffic.
 The marked traffic is then allowed to enter the data store.

 ![target-group](target-group.png "Security best practices")

-With this appoarch, we can well seperace concern and security our app.
+With this appoarch, we can well [separate of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and security our app.
 Only service that subscribers to our client sg can communicate in cluster stack.

-The aws vpc and client security group yaml can find in github repo, below is bash cli to run these stack
+The full template file is in GitHub repo [vpc-2azs.yml](https://github.com/haicheviet/blog-code/blob/main/ecs-cost%20optimization-with-fargate/aws/vpc-2azs.yml) and [client-sg.yml](https://github.com/haicheviet/blog-code/blob/main/ecs-cost%20optimization-with-fargate/aws/client-sg.yml), below is bash CLI to run these stack.

 `bash aws-init-vpc.sh`